runtimeverification/haskell-backend/docs/2019-03-28-All-Path-Reachability-Proofs.md

 one element and `p` is a predicate.

-_Extended constructor patterns_ will be those extended function-like patterns for which `t` is a functional term, composed out of constructor-like symbols and variables.
+_Extended constructor patterns_ will be those extended function-like patterns for which `t` is a total-function-like term, composed out of constructor-like symbols and variables.